All infants under 1 year of age should be given breastmilk or infant formula. Cow, goat and plant-based milk are not recommended.

 Preparing the Equipment

 - Wash the bottles, caps and rings in either hot, soapy water with dishwashing liquid or in a dishwasher (Picture 1).
+Wash after opening, and after each use.
 To clean nipples, follow directions on the package.
 Rinse thoroughly and allow to air dry.
-Avoid using a bottle brush to scrub the bottle, as the brush may damage the bottle.
+Do not use a bottle brush to scrub the bottle; it may damage the bottle.

-- Distilled or purified water can be used without boiling first.
-All other water should be boiled first, including all other bottled water and all tap water.
+Distilled or purified water can be used without boiling it.
+All other water should be boiled then cooled as described below.
+This includes all other bottled water and all tap water.

 - Do NOT use well water.
 Use distilled or purified water in place of well water.

-- You may use city water or regular bottled drinking water for use in making formula if you boil it first.
+- You may use city water or regular bottled drinking water to make formula if you boil it first as outlined below.
 (Picture 2).

 - Run the cold water for 2 minutes to flush the water pipes.